md-irohas/tcppc-go/README.md

 # tcppc

-`tcppc` is a simple honeypot program to capture TCP/TLS payloads.
-This program listens on the given IP address and the given port, establishes connections from external hosts, and continues to receive packets until the connections are closed or timeouted.
-Using `tcppc`, you can get payloads of arbitrary ports.
+`tcppc` is a simple honeypot program to capture TCP/TLS/UDP payloads.
+This program listens on the given IP address and the given port, establishes connections from external hosts, and continues to receive packets until the connections are closed or timeouted. `tcppc` supports transparent proxy (TPROXY) by iptables, so you can get payloads of arbitrary ports using `tcppc`.
 I am developing this program to use as a honeypot for monitoring payloads.

 Main functions:

-* Establish TCP & TLS handshake and continue to receive packets.
+* Establish TCP or TLS handshake and continue to receive packets.
 * Receive UDP packets.
+* Support transparent proxy (PROXY) to listen on all ports.
 * Save received data (session data) as JSON lines format.
 * Rotate the data files in the given interval.